 If, after school begins, it is determined that a student's placement in a full-year class is not appropriate, a transfer to a lower level class may be necessary.
-Such an adjustment must take place by the conclusion of the first marking period.
-In those cases, the grade earned in the dropped class (and assigned GPA credit) will transfer to the new class.
+Such an adjustment must take place by December 1, 2025.
+In these cases, the current grade in the dropped class will transfer to the new class.
 Only the name of the new class will appear on the transcript.
-If there is not a class or seat available to accommodate the transfer, the student must remain in the class until the conclusion of the first semester.
-At this time, the student can elect to remain in the course or they may transfer into a semester course.
-In the aforementioned situation, the student would receive a Withdrawal Pass (WP) or Withdrawal Failing (WF) on their transcript for the dropped course.
+Please note, the student's schedule may be impacted by a schedule change, including the ability to remain in their currently scheduled classes.